Front Range Fed

 And, I've learned a new trick!
 Adding confectioners' sugar to the mix helps stabilize the whipped cream, meaning it won't turn into a runny mess an hour after you make it.
 This is perfect for when you want to use the whipped cream to ice a cake.
 (Personally, I love whipped cream as a cake frosting - it's so much lighter than something like buttercream.)

-I used this strawberry whipped cream to ice a strawberry vanilla layer cake recently, and it was a huge hit.
+I used this strawberry whipped cream to ice a strawberry vanilla layer cake recently (also using this delicious homemade strawberry cake filling!), and it was a huge hit.
 I'm already thinking of other great ways I can use this!
-(Check those out further down in the post!)
+(Like spooning it on top of my homemade strawberry shortcake ice cream!)

 In This Post